espinozaosman/readme-template/README.md

 # Project Technical Stack
-Project was built with React/Typescript and Storybook Used the styles library - Tailwind css
+Project was built with React/Typescript and Storybook</br>
+Used the styles library - Tailwind css

 # Requirements